natsuhiko/rasqual/README.md

 ## Covariates

-There are usually several confounding factors in the real data, which affects count data and reduces power to detect QTLs (such as sequencing batch, sample preparation date etc.).
-RASQUAL can handle covariates as an input (**-x** option).
+Real data is usually affected by hidden confounding factors, such as sequencing batch, sample preparation date etc, that can reduce power to detect QTLs.
+RASQUAL handles covariates as an input (**-x** option).
 The following is the same eQTL mapping example above, but with covariates:

     tabix data/chr11.gz 11 | bin/rasqual -y data/Y.bin -k data/K.bin -n 24 -j 1 -l 409 -m 63 \
         -s 2316875,2320655,2321750,2321914,2324112 -e 2319151,2320937,2321843,2323290,2324279 \